 Our venues

 Explore our public cultural spaces across the University of Leeds campus.
 From live music at Clothworkers Centenary Concert Hall and contemporary performance at stage@leeds, to exhibitions and archives at Treasures of the Brotherton Gallery, each venue offers a different way to experience creativity, research, and community.
-All are open to the public, with many free events throughout the year
+All are open to the public, with free access to all museums and galleries, and many free events throughout the year.

 Our main venues